 There are a range of other organisations and agencies, such as the Maritime & Coastguard Agency, Transport Scotland, etc that can be consulted by the permanent group if the proposed event requires this.

-If you are planning an event you should contact the SAG as soon as possible using the notification form below.
+If you are planning an event you should consider the events already notified to the SAG to prevent any conflict of dates, routes or adverse cumulative impacts on communities.
+A list of public events is available using the link below.
+You should then contact the SAG as soon as possible using the notification form below.

 For any specific questions or for advice, email firstname.lastname@example.org.